KadinTucker/GrandSpace/rulebook/index.md

 ### Paths Summary

+The following are short summaries of each of the six paths in the game.
+Follow the linked articles to read about how the corresponding mechanics work.

+Reading the six linked articles in order provides a rather comprehensive explanation of the game's mechanics.
+The order provided is recommended, as the different paths also build on each other.

-Discovery: explore the galaxy, collect artifacts, and research new technologies
+[Discovery](../rulebook/discovery.md): explore the galaxy, collect artifacts, and research new technologies

-Imperialism: spread your empire wide across the galaxy, and build and maintain mighty and powerful colonies
+[Imperialism](../rulebook/imperialism.md): spread your empire wide across the galaxy, and build and maintain mighty and powerful colonies

-Commerce: produce, buy, and sell minerals and generate crazy amounts of money
+[Commerce](../rulebook/commerce.md): produce, buy, and sell minerals and generate crazy amounts of money

-Ecology: collect samples of lifeforms from across the galaxy and spread them to create habitable worlds
+[Ecology](../rulebook/ecology.md): collect samples of lifeforms from across the galaxy and spread them to create habitable worlds

-Diplomacy: interact with rivals, earn their trust, and cooperate toward a greater goal
+[Diplomacy](../rulebook/diplomacy.md): interact with rivals, earn their trust, and cooperate toward a greater goal

-Warfare: raid, fight, and conquer your rivals and prove your worth in great battle
+[Warfare](../rulebook/imperialism.md): raid, fight, and conquer your rivals and prove your worth in great battle

 ### A Guide to the Game